dsalisbury1141/Project-Avocado/README.md

 * Ash, A. (2019, November 04).
 Avocado prices have boomed in the last decade - here's why they are so expensive.
 Retrieved July 22, 2020, from https://www.businessinsider.com/why-avocados-are-so-expensive-2019-10
 * Jessie Quinn More Articles July 31, 2.
 (2018, July 31).
 Here's Why Avocados Are so Expensive Right Now.
 Retrieved July 22, 2020, from https://www.cheatsheet.com/culture/why-avocados-are-so-expensive.html/

+How to read my code:
+1. Download my repository
+2. Open Jupyter and load fines with code, run each file